 I am sure that everyone has read her comments.
 The mom in the comment section of an article, news story, or personal status who decides that her opinion is so incredibly important that everyone must not only be subjected to reading it but must also agree with her.
 She clearly states that all her ducks … Continue reading Dear Perfect Comment Section Mom, STFU.
 Sincerely, everyone else on the planet.

 Christmas tree, presents, cookies, vomit, boogers, and fevers.
-All of these things describe Christmas traditions in our home.
+All of these things describe holiday traditions in our home.
 Since having children we have not experienced a holiday season without a gross illness sweeping through our household.
-It’s as if my family’s immune system takes a holiday during Christmas break.
-Our home echoes with sneezes, coughing, … Continue reading It wouldn’t be Christmas without sick kids.
+It’s as if my family’s immune system takes a holiday and good old Santa brings the germs.
+I picture … Continue reading I think Santa delivers germs: Sick kids as a holiday tradition.

 Jeff in his designated spot with his designated best human.
 Jeff is one of those accidental cats.
 He just kind of appeared on our little farm and decided we were his home.
 He was tiny, adorable, and the kids found him first... and named him Jeffery Albert Batman, Jeff for short.
 He wasn't going anywhere. … Continue reading Jeff the cat, provider of love, laughs, and teacher of empathy.

 “Don’t dwell on the fact that they they are growing beyond needing you for everything, but rather celebrate.”